|Corporate Governance Guidelines|

 27. CEO and Management Performance Evaluation

 The Compensation Committee annually shall coordinate the performance evaluation of the CEO and the other members of senior management.
-The Board shall review the Compensation Committee's performance evaluation of the CEO, and will promptly communicate the results of such evaluation to the CEO through the Lead Director.
+The Board shall review the Compensation Committee's performance evaluation of the CEO, and will promptly communicate the results of such evaluation to the CEO through the Lead Director; if applicable, or through the Chairmain of the Board if there is no Lead Director.

 28. Succession Planning